AprilYuge/ResPAN/README.md

 git clone https://github.com/AprilYuge/ResPAN.git
 ```
 # Brief tutorial
+This section contains the steps of applying our tool on real datasets.

 To run our method, the first thing is to import necessary packages:
 ```
 import awgan